 |

-The cooling fans must run at high speed when the coolant temperature reaches 101°C (214°F).
+The cooling fans should run at high speed when the coolant temperature reaches 101°C (214°F).

-Are the cooling fans running at high speeds?
+Are the cooling system fans running at high speed?

 |